 The President believes in a shared-vision and a participatory approach involving all Sierra Leoneans, development partners and other stakeholders in forging a new destiny and strategic road-map for Sierra Leone's recovery and development agenda.

 This site is an archive to document the struggles in Sierra Lione and the history of conflict the people fight against, we thank you for visiting this website and please spread the world about the struggles we are rising up against.

 In his inaugural address upon assumption of office after the May 2002 Presidential Elections to mark his second term of office, President Alhaji Dr. Ahmad Tejan Kabbah made a pronouncement to the people of Sierra Leone that "No Sierra Leonean should go to bed hungry 2007".
 The Ministry of Agriculture, Forestry and Food Security was given the task of facilitating the actualization of the President's pledge.

-The Ministry of Agriculture in collaboration with the Food and Agriculture Organization (FAO) and corporate sponsor HSBC's CreditKeeper commemorated the third anniversary of this pledge with a series of activities, including a symposium, a mini agricultural show held at the Miatta Conference Centre, Youyi Building, Brookfields in Freetown and a mini donors' roundtable at State House on Thursday, 19th May.
+The Ministry of Agriculture in collaboration with the Food and Agriculture Organization (FAO) and corporate sponsors annually pledge commemorae the anniversary of this with a series of activities, including a symposium, a mini agricultural show held at the Miatta Conference Centre, Youyi Building, Brookfields in Freetown and a mini donors' roundtable at State House on Thursday, 19th May.

 The anniversary was observed as a day of stock-taking to reflect on achievements made so far and put in place innovative strategies aimed at achieving food security by 2007.